-Information on the participation of members of the Board of Directors in meetings in 2022

-No Member of the Board of Directors, position Attendance at meetings of the Board of Directors 1.
-Dudas J. - Chairman of the Board of Directors, Independent Director 83% Suleimenov T.M. - Member of the Board of Directors, First Deputy Head of the Executive 94% Office of the President of the Republic of Kazakhstan Kuantyrov A.S. - Member of the Board of Directors, Minister of National Economy of the 83% Republic of Kazakhstan Zhamishev B.B. - Independent Director 100% Sutera L. - Independent Director 89% 5.

-Ong B.H. - Independent Director
+Information on the participation of members of the Board of Directors in meetings in 2022 of Directors 1.
+Dudas J Chairman of the Board of Directors, Independent Director 83% 2.
+Suleimenov T.M Member of the Board of Directors, First Deputy Head of the Executive Office of the President of the Republic of Kazakhstan 94% 3.
+Kuantyrov A.S Member of the Board of Directors, Minister of National Economy of the Republic of Kazakhstan 83% 4.
+Zhamishev B.B. - Independent Director 100% 5.
+Sutera L Independent Director 89% 6.
+Ong B.H Independent Director 100% 7.
+Satkaliyev A.M Member of the Board of Directors, Chief Executive Officer of the Fund 100%